jagodevreede/semver-check/README.md

 </build>
 ```

-This plugin can be used with a multimodule project, an example project can be found [here]](
+This plugin can be used with a multimodule project, an example project can be found [here](https://github.com/jagodevreede/semver-check/tree/main/semver-check-maven-plugin-multi-module-example).
-semver-check-maven-plugin-multi-module-example).

 ## Configuration